 Josh is particularly into foreign and historical fiction; both women’s fiction (your Downton Abbey/Philippa Gregory Mashups), straight ahead historical fiction (think Wolf Hall or The Road to Wellville); and thrillers and mysteries (The Alienist, say; or Donna Leon or Arianna Franklin).
 He’d LOVE a strong French Revolution novel.
 So send in your ruthless doges and impious cardinals…and your farmhouse cozies!
 (He does love cozies…) Give him atmosphere, let him learn something about another time or another place (or both), and kill off nasty Uncle Mortimer in the process—Josh will be yours!

 Josh has also been taking on a significant amount of middle grade fiction, which has been a particular sweet spot.
 Settings that are just a little off seem to be a real favorite, along with contemporary/funny books about kids.
 Not so much high fantasy or science fiction, and definitely not picture books.
-(There are many others who specialize in these books, including Carrie Hannigan at HSG; and our own Danielle Burby is working on a lot of YA these days.)
+(There are many others who specialize in these books, including Carrie Hannigan at HSG.)
 Please don’t send religious fiction–he doesn’t have contacts in the Christian book market.

 In nonfiction, he’s very interested in increasing his list in history (including micro-histories), business, and political thought–but not screeds.